 Some parks also provide learning programs with a team of instructors on hand ready to guide beginners on the bunny hills and help advance your skills and techniques to become a confident skier.

-So, whether you’re a novice or a pro, embrace the challenges and rewards of alpine skiing and snowboarding in Ontario.
+So, whether you’re a novice or a pro, embrace the challenges and rewards of alpine skiing, snowboarding and snow tubing in Ontario.

-Quick guide to skiing, snowboarding and tubing in Ontario
+Quick guide to skiing, snowboarding and snow tubing in Ontario

 Where to go skiing and snowboarding